 There are a ton of different ways to build and repair your credit.
 Some of them take years of hard work.
 Some of them require legal proceedings.
 Some of them benefit from charisma and a humble outlook.
 Most of them require sound financial habits.

-A few, though, are automated or, at the very least, streamlined to make the processes they use easier.
+A few, though, are automated or, at the very least, streamlined to make the credit repair processes they use easier.
 These are the credit repair software/apps/programs, and they're accessible to pretty much anyone.

-The question is, which ones should you use?
+The question is, which credit repair program should you use?
 Well, first, you need to know:

 No computer program can do anything truly unique.
 That is, there's no hidden secret that you need a program to do.
 Rather, they help you in a variety of ways, such as: